When inquiring about the prepaid balance, several mobile customers receive a reply message that includes their plan information, GP1, and GP2.

 The last day of GP-1 is the date of the credit clearance.
 If you do not recharge your prepaid mobile number with your plan voucher during Grace Period 1 (GP-1), your current account balance will lapse and the number will be moved to Grace Period 2 (GP-2).

 GP2 for BSNL

 GP2 is the grace period 2 starting on the next day of GP1.
 That is GP2 starts on the 8th day of the expiry of the plan.
 As of now, GP2 is 165 days from the end of GP1.

 In GP2, all incoming and outgoing services will be completely stopped.
 In addition, if you are not ready to renew your plan during GP2, the SIM card will be terminated and you may lose your mobile number.

 GP1 and GP2 are the grace period 1 and grace period 2 provided by BSNL to their prepaid mobile customers.

 GP1 shall be 7 days from the date of expiry of the validity of the plan.
 During the GP1 period, customers will not enjoy any outgoing services unless they have not renewed the plan during the GP1 period.
 However, subscribers can receive incoming services during GP1 days.

 GP2 starts on the next day of GP1 and lasts 165 days.
 If the customer fails to renew their plan, the services of the SIM card will be stopped and the mobile number will be opened to any customer for the next assignment.

 During GP2 days, customers may not use either incoming or outgoing services, including voice, data, or SMS.

-Inactive BSNL customer in mobile service is that the validity plan of the SIM card belongs to that customer has expired.
+An inactive BSNL customer in mobile service that the validity plan of the SIM card belonging to that customer has expired.